jayachaturvedi/pain_in_mental_health/README.md

 It also includes adjudication guidelines.

 Folder: LDN READ Codes

 This folder contains the READ codes for pain diagnosis, treatment and medication that were used to identify patients with pain within the GP records of Lambeth DataNet.

+Folder: Classifier scripts

+This folder contains the scripts to train the BERT and non-BERT models

 Knowledge Graph Embedding model scripts are located at: https://github.com/jayachaturvedi/pain_kge_model